sdyinzhen/AutoBEL-v1.0/README.md

 <p> This repository contains the python code of automated BEL for geological model unceratinty quantification using well borehole data.

-For illustrative purposes, a [Jupyter](http://jupyter.org/) tutorial is prepared together with the code, using the application to thickness coefficient model as an example.

 #### Installation

 To run the Auto-BEL, the following dependencies must be met: